Lights Out Cleveland

 Cleveland Museum of Natural History – CMNH has been instrumental in helping to get a Lights Out program established in Cleveland.
 The Museum houses birds that were killed during migration in their scientific collection.

 Lake Erie Nature & Science Center – The Center has been the major catalyst in the volunteer monitoring program.
 All injured birds are taken to the center for rehabilitation and release into the wild.
 The Lake Erie Nature & Science Center successfully released over 700 birds during 2017 alone.

-Cleveland Metroparks – Metroparks of Cleveland help to recruit volunteers for the monitoring effort in downtown Cleveland.
+Cleveland Metroparks – Metroparks of Cleveland help to recruit and manage volunteers for the monitoring effort in downtown Cleveland.

 Akron Zoo – While we work to expand Lights Out through the Akron area, the Akron Zoo has been a major supporter of the Lights Out Cleveland initiative.